DamoM73/turtle_vid_tute/lesson_6.md

 The values `True` and `False` are special values.
 If you type them into your IDE the syntax highlighting will indicate that they are special.

-In Python testing if something is `True` or `False` is called testing the turthiness.
+In Python testing if something is `True` or `False` is called testing the **turthiness**.
 When you compare two values, you are testing it's truthiness.

 ### Comparison operators

-We have tested truthiness in the conditions in our `if` and `while` statements using comparison operators.
+The conditions in our `if` and `while` statements test truthiness using comparison operators.
 Let's refresh those.

 There are six comparison operators you can use.
 Create a new file called `lesson_6_pt_1.py` and enter the code below.